 Back in 2012 our family took a dive class, and started the expensive process of accumulating the basic gear.
 One of the items was dive weights.
 After almost dying from sticker shock we decided to make our own.
 How hard could it be right?
 So we got some scrap lead, fabricated some simple molds, did some research, and went to work.
 We started using a pot over an open camp fire with my grandfather's ladle, and we melted and casted a few pounds of dive weights.
-Not knowing how many pounds we would need we made some extra (like 200 pounds extra).
-Once we knew how many we needed we had a new problem; how do you get rid of extra dive weights?
+Not knowing how many pounds we would need we made some extra (like 100 pounds extra).
+Once we knew how many we needed we had a new problem; what do we do with the extra dive weights?

 We can't wait to continue building; to build a company where we can come to work and work with family, to be able to laugh and joke, and build memories while we work.

 We are so blessed to be living in the greatest nation the world has ever seen.
 We look forward to working with you our future customers, and providing you the products that you need, providing you with value, while serving you with honor and integrity.

 Thank you for choosing us and helping us to build Our American Dream.

 I am John IV, I went to school for (and still hope to eventually use) a degree in criminal Justice.
 I want to eventually fly for law enforcement.
 I am a certified commercial helicopter pilot and flight instructor.
 When I am not casting, I am probably at the airport teaching... or working elsewhere (or messing around with the family).

 Work is what we do.
 We work hard, save, try to innovate, help others, fill needs, and be charitable.